timed-c/kta/README.md

 # KTA

-KTA (KTH's Time-aware Analyzer) is a tool for static analysis of C and machine code.
+KTA (KTH's Timing Analyzer) is a tool for static analysis of C and machine code.
 Currently, only the MIPS32 ISA is supported.
 The current version of KTA can perform two types of analysis:

 * **Interactive Timing Analysis:** The tool takes as input a `.ta` timing analysis file that contains information about what kind of analysis that should be done.
 The interactive timing analysis is intended to be used together with the [KIELER project](http://www.rtsys.informatik.uni-kiel.de/en/research/kieler/).
 The interactive timing analysis is experimental and performs an exhaustive search.
 For more information, see the following [paper](https://people.kth.se/~dbro/papers/fuhrmann-et-al-2016-time-for-reactive-modeling.pdf).